On the go

 - If you feel your children are being harassed or threatened, report the cyberbully to the authorities.
 That can be either the school or the police.

 The Cyberbullying Resource Center has lots more information.

-Consider using a password manager.
+- Consider using a password manager.
 It’s a good way to keep lots of unique, strong passwords without having to remember all of them.
-We put some options in our “tools” section below.
+We put some options in our “tools” section on our home page.